Hiscox Executes Share Buyback to Optimize Capital Structure - TipRanks.com

 More about Hiscox

-Hiscox Ltd operates in the insurance industry, providing a range of insurance products and services.
-The company focuses on specialized insurance coverage for businesses and high-net-worth individuals, aiming to offer tailored solutions to meet specific client needs.
+Hiscox Ltd is a prominent company in the insurance industry, offering a range of insurance products and services.
+The company focuses on providing specialized insurance coverage to businesses and individuals, emphasizing tailored solutions for niche markets.

 Technical Sentiment Signal: Strong Buy